 Step by step navigation

 The Government Digital Service (GDS) works with departments to build step by step navigation journeys on GOV.UK.
 You won’t be able to publish step by step navigation you’ve created yourself on the live GOV.UK site: this pattern is for use in your prototype only.

 When to use this pattern

-GOV.UK uses step by step navigation to represent services that:
+GOV.UK uses step by step navigation to represent end to end journeys:

 - that have a specific start and end point

 When not to use this pattern

-GOV.UK does not use step by step navigation:
+Do not use the step by step pattern:

-- when a user only needs to read guidance and not take a particular action
+- when the user only needs to read guidance and not take an action

-- for content inside a transactional service – use the task list pattern instead
+- inside a transactional service – use the task list pattern instead

 How it works

 A step by step navigation journey can:

-- include content and transactions owned by different departments, agencies, services and topics, like ‘Employ someone’
+- bring together guidance and transactions from different departments, agencies, services and topics

-- be completed in one go, or require users to return at different times
+- be completed in one go, or require the user to return to at different times

-- link to content and services outside of government
+- link to content and services outside government

 Step by step navigation is displayed in 2 ways.

-In the sidebar of content pages that are part of the step by step navigation.
+On the right hand sidebar of content pages that are part of the step by step navigation.

 Content pages that are part of the step by step navigation always have a link at the top that goes to the standalone step by step page.

 Elements of step by step navigation

-This is a short summary that describes the service the step by step navigation represents.
+This is a short statement describing what the step by step helps the user to do.

-It can be used to tell users when this step by step navigation is not relevant to them.
+You can also use it to tell users when this step by step navigation is not relevant to them.
 For example, if the process is different in another region.

-A step is a task or group of tasks that a user can do as part of the service.
+A step is a task or group of tasks that a user can complete as part of the journey.
 They appear in the pattern as numbered sections.
 The user can click on the step to expand it.

-A task is an action you need to do or piece of content you need to read to help you complete a step.
+A task is an action you need to take or piece of content you need to read to help you complete a step.
 They appear as a single link or a list of links.
-They can be bullet points if you need to show a range of options within a task.
-For example, if there are different versions of a form to download.